 welcome to the mayan ruins website .

-The following informal reports are based on certain observations while studying the Madrid Codex.
+Most of the following informal reports are based on certain observations while studying the Madrid Codex.
 The understanding of the Maya has been undergoing constant revision over the last 70 years.
 It is an exciting time to have an interest in this dynamic culture, both past and present.

 A basic knowledge of the structure of the almanacs within the codices would be necessary to understand the reports.
 Visit www.mayacodices.org for an introduction to the structure of the almanacs.
 To view the codices, visit www.famsi.org.The codices may appear to be a daunting task at first glance.
 But once you get the basics, they are a fun challenge to explore.

 Observations on a Proposed Almanac Structure and a Possible Connection to Mars Concerning Pages 77-78 of the Madrid Codex, January 2016

 Observations Regarding Almanac Introductory Columns Found within the Madrid Codex, November 2016

 Observations on Madrid Codex Pages 2b and 3b, July 2019

 Tonina Monument 161: An Implied Lunar Cycle, December 2022